 Clicker training sets up a contract between you and the cat: if they do certain things, they get a click then a treat.
-Cat translation: if I do certain things, I can train my human to click then treat…how cool is that?!
+Cat translation: If I do certain things, I can train my human to give me treats…Sweet!

 1. The click marks the behavior, telling them exactly what you’re paying for.
 But remember: it also stops the behavior.